bliiir/R/Coursera/Getting and Cleaning Data/week_2/reading_from_hdf5.md

 To follow the lecture, I had to reconstruct all the URLs and code snippets anyway and thought they might be useful for others as well

+*Links from the slides are at the bottom of this document*

 # Storage Systems

 ## HDF5